 Baritone Colin Levin continues to explore a diverse array of vocal literature, ranging from the very physical character roles of opera to the ambitious vocal writing of the concert repertoire.
 Recent seasons have witnessed him performing the lyric baritone roles of Mozart, Rossini, Puccini, and Britten while also participating in the creation of new American works.
-Mr. Levin has enjoyed strong relationships with such companies as Opera on the James, with whom he debuted as Le Dancaïre in Carmen and where he will return in November 2016 for Marullo in Rigoletto and January 2017 for his role debut as Papageno in The Magic Flute; Fargo-Moorhead Opera, where he covered various roles in their world premiere collaboration with American Lyric Theater entitled The Poe Project and returned in April 2016 as Marco in Gianni Schicchi; Opera Fayetteville, with whom he performed the Businessman in Rachel Portman's The Little Prince and the Steward in Jonathan Dove's Flight; and the Castleton Festival, where he performed Mr. Lindquist in A Little Night Music and covered Le Dancaïre in Carmen, and with whom he traveled with their production of La Boheme to the Royal Opera House Muscat Oman.
+Mr. Levin has enjoyed strong relationships with such companies as Opera on the James, with whom he debuted as Le Dancaïre in Carmen, and where he returned in November 2016 for Marullo in Rigoletto and January 2017 for his role debut as Papageno in The Magic Flute; Fargo-Moorhead Opera, where he covered various roles in their world premiere collaboration with American Lyric Theater entitled The Poe Project, returned in April 2016 as Marco in Gianni Schicchi, and will be making his role debut as Falke in Die Fledermaus in October 2017; Opera Fayetteville, with whom he performed the Businessman in Rachel Portman's The Little Prince and the Steward in Jonathan Dove's Flight; and the Castleton Festival, where he performed Mr. Lindquist in A Little Night Music and covered Le Dancaïre in Carmen, and with whom he traveled with their production of La Boheme to the Royal Opera House Muscat Oman.
 Mr. Levin enjoyed particular success for his debut in Opera Company of Middlebury’s L'italiana in Algeri as Taddeo, noted by the local press as "a beautifully sung, classic out-of-towner".

 In December 2016, Mr. Levin made his professional role debut as Silvio in Pagliacci with the Martha Cardona Opera under the baton of Metropolitan Opera conductor Gregory Buchalter.
 Mr. Levin's additional operatic credits include Gotham Chamber Opera, for whom he covered in Baden-Baden 1927; Winter Opera St. Louis, with whom he performed Betto di Signa in Gianni Schicchi and as a last-minute replacement made his role debut as Figaro in Il barbiere di Siviglia; Opera Brittenica, with whom he made his role debut as Tarquinius in a production of The Rape of Lucretia which performed in Boston and New York; and Washington DC's Bel Cantanti Opera, with whom he made his role debut as Guglielmo in Così fan tutte and reprised Figaro in Il barbiere di Siviglia.
 This last series of performances earned Mr. Levin praise from the Washington Post as "the most natural actor… vocally strong from top to bottom".